canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

       Set Up."
 Click Go to Dashboard on this screen after you've finished reading it.

 #.
+On the Dashboard page (aka Getting Started), you may optionally want to
+   disable the Device Discovery feature.
+In theory, this feature should passively detect devices and should cause no problems.
+In practice, it may detect devices on your external network interface that shouldn't interact with MAAS.

+#.
 Click Images near the top of the MAAS web page.
 This page will show the
    Ubuntu images that are available on the server.
 The setup script imports a 16.04 image for AMD64, as well as whatever custom point-release images